OUR TEAM

 We treat your garden with respect and approach our tasks with care.
 Many landscapers default to chemical fertilizers, herbicides and pesticides rather than addressing the root cause of a wilting plant, an aphid-infested rose or a lilac that won’t bloom.
 Our focus on soil fertility and “right plant, right place” cultivates a garden that is healthy, beautiful, and lower maintenance in the long run.

 Our focus on continuing education also sets us apart from other landscape companies.
-All of our crew leaders are Certified Professional Horticulturists with WSNLA, and many have also taken classes with Plant Amnesty and City Fruit.
+All of our managers are Certified Professional Horticulturists with WSNLA, and many have also taken classes with Plant Amnesty and City Fruit.

 With a focus on thoughtful, sustainable design, safe ecological practices, and highly skilled maintenance, your outdoor sanctuary is in good hands.